datkk06/OpenStack-Tutorial/Content/multiple_cinder.md

 ### Multiple Cinder Storage Backends
 Configuring multiple-storage backends, allows to create several backend storage solutions that serve the same OpenStack configuration and one cinder-volume service is launched for each backend storage.
+Multiple backends can reside on the same Storage node or they can be distributed on different Storage nodes.
+For example, a Storage node can have both SSD and SATA disks.
+The Cinder configuration can define two different backends, one for SSD disks and the other one for SATA disks.

 In a multiple-storage configuration, each backend has a name.
-Several back ends can have the same name.
-In that case, the scheduler properly decides which backend has to be used.

 The name of the backend is declared as an extra-specification of a volume type.
 When a volume is created, the scheduler chooses an appropriate backend to handle the request, according to the volume type specified by the user.

 To enable a multiple-storage backends, the ``enabled_backends`` option in the cinder configuration file need to be used.
 This option defines the names of the configuration groups for the different backends.
 Each name is associated to one configuration group for a backend.
 The configuration group name is not related to the name of the backend.

 As example, we define two LVM backends named **LOLLO** and **LOLLA** respctively.
 In the cinder configuration file, we are going to declare two configuration groups, one for each backend, called **lvm1** and **lvm2** respectively.
 We set the multiple backend option as  ``enabled_backends=lvm1,lvm2`` in the configuration file.
-On the Controller node (here acting as Storage node too), it will look like:
+On the Controller node (in this example acting as Storage node too), it will look like:

 ```
 [DEFAULT]